jju/anachronauts/TravellerSRD.md

 -----------------------------------------------------------

+Injury Crisis
-Injury Crisis: If any characteristic is reduced to 0, then the character suffers an injury crisis.
+: If any characteristic is reduced to 0, then the character suffers an injury crisis.
 The character dies unless he can pay 1d6 x 10,000 credits for medical care, which will bring any characteristics back up to 1.
 The character automatically fails any Qualification checks from now on – he must either continue in the career he is in or become a Drifter if he wishes to take any more terms.

+Medical Care
-Medical Care: If your character has been injured, then medical care may be able to undo the effects of damage.
+: If your character has been injured, then medical care may be able to undo the effects of damage.
 The restoration of a lost characteristic costs 5,000 Credits per point.

 If your character was injured in the service of a patron or organisation, then a portion of his medical care may be paid for by that patron.
 Roll 2d6 on the table below, adding your Rank as a DM.
 The result is how much of his medical care is paid for by his employer.